-- 1) Contemplation Willow: This is an area located beneath the tree just off the east side of the parking lot.
-It is a ring of sitting rocks beneath the Willow. - 2) Front Lawn: This is the expansive lawn in between the main building and RT.
-133. - 3) Patio: The area outside the cafeteria, north-west side of building - 4) Loading Dock Area: Located on the northern side of building. - 5) The Orchard: This is the area beneath the apple, pear and lemon trees on the back lawn.
+- 1) Outdoor Classroom: This is an area located at the beginning of the trail in front of the water tower and slightly further down the trail on the inside of the walking trail along the Southern property line.
+It consists of an (approx.) 6x9 platform and four benches seating a total of 50 people. - 2) Contemplation Willow: This is an area located beneath the tree just off the east side of the parking lot.
+It is a ring of sitting rocks beneath the Willow. - 3) Meditation Trail: This is the area containing the walking path. - 4) Front Lawn: This is the expansive lawn in between the main building and RT.
+133. - 5) Patio: The area outside the cafeteria, north-west side of building - 6) Loading Dock Area: Located on the northern side of building.

-- 6) Temporary Outdoor Stage: Subject to 100' setback and to minimize impact on neighbors, the area designated "quidditch field".
-The stage will be located on the north side of the field, facing south. - 7) The Drive: This is the paved area along the southeast corner. - 8) The Front garden.
-Right outside the steps of Bethany's indoor gallery spaces.
-See site plan
+- 7) The Orchard: This is the area beneath the apple, pear and lemon trees on the back lawn. - 8) Temporary Outdoor Stage: Subject to voluntary 100' setback and to minimize impact on neighbors, the area designated "quidditch field".
+The stage will be located on the north side of the field , facing south. - 9) The Drive Leading to the Meditation Trail: This is the paved area between the parking lot and the Outdoor Classroom.